11 Fun Medium Format Cameras To Try

 3. Fujifilm GA645

 This is kind of like the Contax T3 of medium-format cameras: stunning, easy to use, and really popular.
 It's the point-and-shoot golden child of 120 film, making it easy to snap super gorgeous photos with a button click.
-The Fujion 60mm f4 is sanely sharp but not overly clinical.
+The built-in Fujion 60mm f4 lens is sanely sharp but not overly clinical.

 Like most medium-format cameras, the Fujifilm GA645 isn't as fast-operating as its digital counterparts, so make sure you have the scene set up before you load the roll.
 It's not super stealth or fast-to-focus for wildlife or sports either, but that doesn't mean you can't try!